 If you are forming an LLC or a corporation in Missouri, the first thing you need to do is a business name search.
 This search checks all the registered business entities in the state to see if the business name you want to use is available.
 Like most other states, the state of Missouri requires each LLC or corporation registered in the state to have a unique business name.
 So, before starting your business, it’s important to run a business entity search to verify if the name is available through the Missouri Secretary of State before registering your LLC or Corporation.
 There is no fee to search.

-Steps For Searching Corporation and LLC Names In Missouri
+Steps To Search Corporation and LLC Names In Missouri

 Step 1: Visit the Missouri Entity Name Database

 Visit the Missouri Secretary of State website.

 Enter the name you would like to use in the “Search for a Business Entity” field.
 In this example, we will look up the “Lawn & Order” and click the “Search” button.

 Step 3: Review Results

 Searching the registered names, we get a list of all the businesses with the words “Lawn & Order.”
 To be able to register a corporation or LLC name in Missouri, the name must be distinguishable from the other names registered.
 If you were looking to form an LLC with this name, you wouldn’t be able to since there is already one registered.

 To find more information about each of the registered business names, click on the link for the business name you are interested in to get a detailed report.
 In this example, we will look up “Lawn & Order, L.L.C..”

 While the name “Lawn & Order” may not be available, we can look at the example of the available name, “Cowboy Cleaners.”
 Searching for this name brings a result that says, “No records to display.”
 While final approval is still with the Secretary of State, it is likely available to register.